 4.1 Posting, gluing, or fixing any object, paper, or jail bedding.
 Obstructing of view.
-Writing on any Jail property or surfaces such as walls, tables, chairs, etc. 4.2 Using abusive, racial or obscene language or hand/body gestures.
+Writing on any Jail property or surfaces such as walls, tables, chairs, windows, etc. 4.2 Using abusive, racial or obscene language or hand/body gestures.
 4.3 Being unsanitary or failing to keep your bed area clean in accordance with Jail standards.
 4.4 Giving or selling anything of value to another inmate.
 4.5 Bed visiting or being in another bed besides your own.
 4.6 Possession of excessive commissary or vending items.
 4.7 Altering or misuse of Jail property.
 4.8 Possession of unauthorized clothing 4.9 Unexcused absence from work assignments.
 4.10 Possession of excessive food items.
 4.11 Unauthorized or excessive laundry.
-4.12 Refusing to obey an order by any staff member that did or could have resulted in a break down of the day-to-day procedures/operations of the Jail.
+4.12 Refusing to obey an order by any staff member that did or could have resulted in a breakdown of the day-to-day procedures/operations of the Jail.
 4.13 Possession of excessive eating utensils or other items considered excessive.
 4.14 Being in bed at unauthorized time.
-4.15 Horseplay or misuse of table or chairs (including lying on or placing feet on) 4.16 Insolence towards a staff member.